timvink/sudoku-solver/README.md

 This is a sudoku solver that helps you solve sudoku puzzles by showing you the easiest possible strategy required to solve the puzzle.

+If you're stuck on a sudoku puzzle, you can use this library to find out if you missed something obvious, or need to apply a more complex strategy to make progress.

 ## Setup

 Install the package: